Fannie A. Luce

 Fannie Hagadorn Parsons, retired school teacher, died of a stroke yesterday in Alliance Community Hospital, Alliance, Ohio.
 Mrs. Parson, 85, formerly of Swissvale, had been living for the last month at the Copeland Oaks retirement community in Sebring, Ohio.
 A native of Hamlet, N.Y., and graduate of Fredonia College, Mrs. Parsons was a teacher in the Ithaca, N.Y., and Edgewood schools.
 She was a former lay minister of the Hazelwood United Methodist Church and a former member of the Swissvale United Methodist Church.
 She is survived by her daughter, Beverly B. O'Leary of Beaver, Beaver County, a son, Gerald Hagadorn of Moon; seven grandchildren, and five great-grandchildren.
 Friends will be received from 10:30 to 11:30 a.m. tomorrow at the Gednetz Funeral Home, Sebring, Ohio.
 Burial will be in William Penn Memorial Cemetery, Wilkinsburg.
 Memorial contributions may be made to the Swissvale United Methodist Church or the Sebring United Methodist Church.

 Fannie married Richard Jerome Parsons Sr., son of Charles King Parsons and Mary Virginia Clark.
-(Richard Jerome Parsons Sr. was born on 28 Feb 1898 in Lebanon, Lebanon, PA,5 6 7 8 died on 23 Aug 1984 in Forest Hills, Allegheny, PA 1 6 8 and was buried in Wilkinsburg: Woodlawn Cemetery, Allegheny, PA, USA 8.)
+(Richard Jerome Parsons Sr. was born on 28 Feb 1898 in Lebanon, Lebanon, PA,5 6 7 8 died on 23 Aug 1984 in Forest Hills, Allegheny, PA 1 6 8 and was buried in Wilkinsburg: Woodlawn Cemetery, Allegheny, PA 8.)

 Sources